BD-IATI/bd-iati.github.io/_background/donor_data.md

 ### Germany
 Germany's data is published by BMZ and includes projects funded through GIZ and KfW.
 The data currently includes cumulative figures for each project, without any breakdown over time.
 This makes it difficult to know how much has been spent in any year.
 GIZ projects also contain multiple "phases", but it is unclear if these phases are or should be joined together to make a single project in the IATI data.
 These issues will be taken up with headquarters.

-*See also comparison of projects reported in AIMS vs IATI:*
+*See also comparison of Germany projects reported in AIMS vs IATI:*

 * [comparison of German projects](https://github.com/BD-IATI/donor-data/blob/master/germany/germany.ipynb) found in IATI vs the AIMS &ndash; scroll down on that page for the comparison of projects
 * [download the comparison table here](https://raw.githubusercontent.com/BD-IATI/donor-data/master/germany/iati_projects_and_aims.csv)